-General and administrative expense increased \$3.8 million, or 74%, for the first quarter of fiscal 2013 compared to the first quarter of fiscal 2012, primarily due to an increase in personnel costs of \$1.8 million and an increase in professional services costs of \$1.2 million primarily related to overall growth to support the business and building our infrastructure to satisfy the increased regulatory requirements of being a public company.
-The remaining increase was due to an increase in allocated costs and office equipment and software costs.
+General and administrative expense increased \$7.8 million, or 71%, for the six month period ended January 31, 2013 compared to the six month period ended January 31, 2012 primarily due to an increase in personnel costs of \$4.3 million and an increase in professional services costs of \$1.8 million primarily related to overall growth to support the business and building our infrastructure to satisfy the increased regulatory requirements of being a public company.
+The remaining increase was primarily due to an increase in allocated costs.